Sudo-Barry/git-learning/README.md

 # git-learning
-Learning new concepts about git and github
+Learning new concepts about git and github.
+Added a new line.